ehmatthes/pcc_2e/recommended_reading/data_science.md

 ### Jupyter Notebooks and IPython

 Jupyter Notebooks are a really powerful tool with many uses, and one of the most prominent uses is exploratory data analysis.
 Jupyter Notebooks run in a browser, and they're made up of cells.
 Each cell can be a code cell or a text cell.
 When a code cell is run, all the variables and objects created in that cell are then available to the other code cells in the notebook.
-Text cells are implemented in markdown, a text-based formatting language that's used extensively in technical documentation work.
+Text cells are implemented in [markdown](https://www.markdownguide.org), a text-based formatting language that's used extensively in technical documentation work.

-Jupyter Notebooks ar prominent in data analysis and scientific fields becasuse you can write all the explanatory text you want around your code.
+Jupyter Notebooks are prominent in data analysis and scientific fields becasuse you can write all the explanatory text you want around your code.
 They're not perfect; you can sometimes run into difficulty when code cells affect each other in unexpected ways.
 Code cells can also be run in any order; this is good most of the time, but can generate reproducibilty issues without a clear set of guidelines for how a notebook is used.

 IPython is an enhanced version of a Python terminal session.
 Jupyter Notebooks are built on top of IPython, but IPython itself is still used in many areas.